-(c) This definition does not alter or affect the use of this term for any other purposes under the Act or the term "capacity factor" as used in Title IV of the Act and the regulations promulgated thereunder.
+(c) This definition does not alter or affect the use of this term for any other purposes under the FCAA or the term "capacity factor" as used in Title IV of the FCAA and the regulations promulgated thereunder.
 Secondary emissions are not considered in determining the potential to emit.

+(124) "ppm" means parts per million by volume unless otherwise specified in the applicable rule or an individual permit.
+It is a dimensionless unit of measurement for gases that expresses the ratio of the volume of one component gas to the volume of the entire sample mixture of gases.

-(101) "Predictive emission monitoring system (PEMS)" means a system that uses process and other parameters as inputs to a computer program or other data reduction system to produce values in terms of the applicable emission limitation or standard.
+(125) "Predictive emission monitoring system” or “PEMS" means a system that uses process and other parameters as inputs to a computer program or other data reduction system to produce values in terms of the applicable emission limitation or standard.

+(126) "Press/cooling vent" means any opening through which particulate and gaseous emissions from plywood, particleboard, or hardboard manufacturing are exhausted, either by natural draft or powered fan, from the building housing the process.
+Such openings are generally located immediately above the board press, board unloader, or board cooling area.

-(102) "Process Upset" means a failure or malfunction of a production process or system to operate in a normal and usual manner.
+(127) "Process upset" means a failure or malfunction of a production process or system to operate in a normal and usual manner.

-(103) "Proposed permit" means the version of an Oregon Title V Operating Permit that DEQ or a Regional Agency proposes to issue and forwards to the Administrator for review in compliance with OAR 340-218-0230.
-(104) "Reference method" means any method of sampling and analyzing for an air pollutant as specified in 40 CFR Part 52, 60, 61 or 63.
+(128) "Proposed permit" means the version of an Oregon Title V Operating Permit that DEQ or a Regional Agency proposes to issue and forwards to the Administrator for review in compliance with OAR 340-218-0230.

+(129) “Reattainment area” means an area that is designated as nonattainment and has three consecutive years of monitoring data that shows the area is meeting the ambient air quality standard for the regulated pollutant for which the area was designated a nonattainment area, but a formal redesignation by EPA has not yet been approved.

+(130) “Reattainment pollutant” means a regulated pollutant for which an area is designated a reattainment area.

+(131) "Reference method" means any method of sampling and analyzing for a regulated pollutant as specified in 40 CFR Part 52, 60, 61 or 63.

-(105) "Regional Agency" means Lane Regional Air Protection Agency.
+(132) "Regional agency" means Lane Regional Air Protection Agency.

-(106) "Regulated air pollutant" or "Regulated Pollutant":
+(133) "Regulated air pollutant" or "Regulated pollutant":

-(a) Except as provided in subsections (b) and(c) of this section, means:
+(a) Except as provided in subsections (b) and(c), means:

 (A) Nitrogen oxides or any VOCs;

-(B) Any pollutant for which a national ambient air quality standard has been promulgated, including any precursors to such pollutants;
+(B) Any pollutant for which a ambient air quality standard has been promulgated, including any precursors to such pollutants;

-(C) Any pollutant that is subject to any standard promulgated under section 111 of the Act;
+(C) Any pollutant that is subject to any standard promulgated under section 111 of the FCAA;

-(D) Any Class I or II substance subject to a standard promulgated under or established by Title VI of the Act;
+(D) Any Class I or II substance subject to a standard promulgated under or established by Title VI of the FCAA;

 (E) Any pollutant listed under OAR 340-244-0040 or 40 CFR 68.130; and

-(F) Greenhouse Gases.
+(F) Greenhouse gases.

-(b) As used in OAR 340 division 220, regulated pollutant means particulates, volatile organic compounds, oxides of nitrogen and sulfur dioxide.
+(b) As used in OAR 340 division 220, Oregon Title V Operating Permit Fees, regulated pollutant means particulate matter, volatile organic compounds, oxides of nitrogen and sulfur dioxide.

-(c) As used in OAR 340 division 224, regulated pollutant does not include any pollutant listed in divisions 244 and 246, unless the pollutant is listed in Table 2 (significant emission rates).
+(c) As used in OAR 340 division 222 Plant Site Emission Limits and division 224, New Source Review, regulated pollutant does not include any pollutant listed in OAR 340 divisions 244 and 246.

+(134) “Removal efficiency” means the performance of an air pollution control device in terms of the ratio of the amount of the regulated pollutant removed from the airstream to the total amount of material that enters the air pollution control device.

-(107) "Renewal" means the process by which a permit is reissued at the end of its term.
+(135) "Renewal" means the process by which a permit is reissued at the end of its term.